-The Republic of Turkey is a transcontinental country located in South East Europe and Western Asia.
+The Republic of Turkey is a transcontinental country located in South-East Europe and Western Asia.
 It’s bordered by eight countries, including Bulgaria, Greece, Iraq and Syria.
-Its application for membership in the European Union begun in 2005 and is expected to take more than a decade to negotiate.
+Its application for membership in the European Union began in 2005 and is expected to take more than a decade to negotiate.

 Turkey was listed as the sixth most popular tourist destination in 2013, bringing in over 35 million foreign visitors.
 It’s home to eleven heritage sites, including the Göreme national park and the archaeological site of Troy.
 To help accommodate this huge influx of visitors, Turkey is also currently aiming to build the world’s largest airport in Istanbul (Turkey’s largest city).